Critical Care: The Team Approach

 Osteopathic Physicians: This program is eligible for Category 2 credit with the American Osteopathic Association (AOA).

-Registered Nurses: NWAS is an approved provider for the following state nursing boards: AR, DC, FL, GA, KS, KY, NH, SC, WV, and WY (Provider Number 50-7480).
+Registered Nurses: NWAS is an approved provider for the following state nursing boards: AR, DC, FL, GA, KS, MI, MS, NH, NM, SC, TN, WV, and WY (Provider Number 50-7480).
 This program offers 20 contact hours.

 AANA is an approved provider by the California Board of Registered Nursing, CEP #10862.